MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Move-CMContentLibrary.md

 ## DESCRIPTION

-Starting in version 2002, use this cmdlet to move the content library before adding a passive site.
+Use this cmdlet to move the content library.
+To configure site server high availability or to free up hard drive space on your central administration or primary site servers, relocate the content library to another storage location.
+For more information, see [Configure a remote content library for the site server](/mem/configmgr/core/plan-design/hierarchy/remote-content-library).

+> [!NOTE]
+> Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
+For more information, see [getting started](/powershell/sccm/overview).

 ## EXAMPLES